 - To provide services and products and send requested communications;

-- For internal administration, management, and quality control, including but not limited to maintenance of farm, property and infrastructure records;
+- For internal administration, management, and quality control, including but not limited to maintenance of landholding, property and infrastructure records;

 - To conduct transactions and manage its contracts with the individual;